Everything Your Organization Needs to Know

 As mentioned earlier, small business owners and private sector organizations will be relieved to learn that compliance is only mandatory for federal agencies and contractors that are working with the federal government.
 Although, having a site that complies with the standard regulations could put your business at an advantage to audiences who need its services.

 At Dyno Mapper, we plan to keep a close eye on updates and will keep you informed as new information becomes available.
 It’s in all businesses best interest to be compliant within both Section 508 laws and the adopted standards of WCAG 2.0.
 Government agencies, charity groups, nonprofits and educational institutes can benefit from our compatibility checking services.
-It’s easy to get started, and we offer a 14-day free trial.
 Using our service means eliminating second guesses and length evaluations, allowing you to go right to the problematic areas.
 To contact us, or for more information or to begin your trial, click here.